 Install a New Regulator

-Now simply replace the regulator reversing the process in the previous steps, taking care when you attach the part back to the glass.
+Now simply install the replacement window regulator, reversing the process in the previous steps, taking care when you attach the part back to the glass.
 When you are satisfied the part is bolted in place then remove the masking tape from the glass and begin to refit the door, putting the insulation in place first before the panels and the door panels last.

 When you have completed the procedure, it’s time to then test the part.
 You should find that the windows operation is now restored with the familiar up and down motion happening at the flick of a switch.